-Organized to coincide with other major NYC music events in June, the month’s calendar boasts both public and industry facing events, including Governor’s Ball, the Annual Songwriters Hall of Fame Induction Ceremony, the National Music Publishers Association Annual Meeting, A2IM Indie Week, the Northside Festival, Live Nation’s Ford Amphitheater series at Coney Island, SummerStage and BRIC Celebrate Brooklyn!
+Organized to coincide with other major NYC music events in June, the month’s calendar boasts both public and industry facing events, including the Governors Ball Music Festival, the Annual Songwriters Hall of Fame Induction Ceremony, the National Music Publishers’ Association annual meeting, Live Nation’s Ford Amphitheater series at Coney Island, SummerStage, and BRIC Celebrate Brooklyn!
 Festival opening weekends, and many more!

-The Mayor’s Office of Media and Entertainment oversees the City of New York’s relationships with the key economic and creative sectors of film, TV, theater, music, advertising, publishing, digital content, and real estate as it relates to these industries.
+The Mayor’s Office of Media and Entertainment supports the key economic and creative sectors of film, TV, theater, music, advertising, publishing, and digital content.
 In total, these sectors account for over 305,000 jobs, and an economic output of $104 billion.
 The agency also oversees NYC Media, the largest municipal broadcasting entity in the country including five TV Stations and a radio station with a reach of 18 million households and a 50-mile radius.